MicrosoftEdge/MSEdgeExplainers/Accessibility/ConfirmationOfAction/explainer.md

 #### Catering to verbosity preferences?

-It may useful to enable authors to offer multiple levels of verbosity for a notification depending on how a user has configured their AT.
+It may be useful to enable authors to offer multiple levels of verbosity for a notification depending on how a user has configured their AT.
 For example, if ATs are configured for minimal output, perhaps a single word could additionally be provided that generalizes the full text of the notification.